LLazarek/blame-evaluation-gt/outline.md

    3. Selection of programs

-      - We are using a diverse set of programs from prior work on GT, and we insert bugs using mutation techniques.
+      - We are using a set of representative programs, and we insert bugs using mutation techniques.

+      - Do we need descriptions?
+Argue that they are representative?
+      	Short scripts, GUI programs, ...

    4. Sampling of mutants